deepanshub9/React-Assignment/README.md

 3. **Set up CloudFront:**
    - Create a CloudFront distribution with your S3 bucket as the origin.
    - Set default root object to `index.html`.
-   - (Optional) Set up a custom domain and SSL.

 ---